Akwa Ibom Christmas Carols Festival: 2022 edition

 In 2022, the Ibom Carol took place at Ibom Hall Arena, Uyo, on Friday, December 16, 2022.
-The theme of the Carol was “Go Forward”.
+The theme of the Carol was "Go Forward".
 Highlights of the event was the presentation of the maiden Emmanuel Award and a cheque of $10,000 for Excellence in Gospel Music to singer, Nathaniel Bassey, by the governor, Udom Emmanuel.
 Another Award recipient was Aniekpeno Mkpanang, who received the Excellence in Service Award, he is the organizer of the Akwa Ibom Christmas Carol Festival.

 2023 edition

-In 2023, the Ibom Carol which was the 16th edition, with the theme: "Arise, Shine; for thy, light is come”, It was held at Unity park, Uyo, the theme was drawn from Isaiah 60:1-3.
+In 2023, the Ibom Carol which was the 16th edition, with the theme: "Arise, Shine; for thy, light is come", It was held at Unity park, Uyo, the theme was drawn from Isaiah 60:1-3.

 2024 edition

-The 17th edition of the Akwa Ibom Christmas Carols Festival took place on December 13th, 2025 at Uyo Christmas Village.The 2024 carols was tagged "Christmas Unplugged"the event covers many top gospel artists and other musicians such as timaya, and many indigenous artists from the state.
+The 17th edition of the Akwa Ibom Christmas Carols Festival took place on December 13, 2024, at Uyo Christmas Village.
+The 2024 carols were tagged "Christmas Unplugged" and included gospel artists and other musicians such as Timaya, and many indigenous artists from the state.